kode4food/ale/cmd/ale/internal/docstring/dissoc.md

 ---
 title: "dissoc"
-description: "removes an association by key"
+description: "removes an association from a mapped sequence by key"
 names: ["dissoc"]
-usage: "(dissoc seq key)"
+usage: "(dissoc seq key+)"
 tags: ["sequence"]
 ---

-Returns a newly mapped sequence wherein the association identified by the key is removed.
-If the key doesn't exist, the original sequence is returned.
+Returns a newly mapped sequence wherein the association identified by the provided keys is removed.
+If the keys don't exist, the original sequence is returned.

 #### An Example